home-assistant/operating-system/Documentation/boards/hardkernel/odroid-m1.md

 on-board bootloader will require an update of Petitboot (as of March 13 2023, this update hasn't been released yet.

+## NVMe

+Booting directly from NVMe is not supported.
+Using the NVMe as the data disk has been successfully tested.

 ## Technical notes on boot flow

 The Home Assistant OS image is bootable by the SoC directly, that means no help